skinnylatte/pop21/content/about.md

 I think there is still room for the open web.
 There are no trackers, no analytics, no pixel-tracking, no heatmapping, no ads, no comments, nothing.
 I don't care how many people still read blogs.
 I enjoy remembering to come here some days, and sometimes clicking _publish_.

 Lately, I have been preoccupied with thinking about the world in the Before Times.
 I feel like I saw a lot of it, and didn't write enough about it.
-That's what posts like my [ten-year-late travelogues](/posts/2021-03-12-travelogues-ten-years-on/) hope to do.
-After several yeras in the United States, my sense of self has also begun to evolve.
-Living in America through this generation's yellow peril (beginning with COVID-19) disease is [starting to hit close to home](posts/2021-03-19-intersectional-grieving/).
+That's what posts like my [ten-year-late travelogues](https://popagandhi.com/posts/2021-03-12-travelogues-ten-years-on/) hope to do.
+After several years in the United States, my sense of self has also begun to evolve.
+Living in America through this generation's yellow peril (beginning with COVID-19) disease is [starting to hit close to home](https.popagandhi.com/posts/2021-03-19-intersectional-grieving/).

-From time to time, I take [photos](/photos).
-Like when it's an [especially odd day](/posts/2020-09-09-the-day-the-sky-turned-orange/).
+From time to time, I take [photos](https://popagandhi.com/photos).
+Like when it's an [especially odd day](https://popagandhi.com/posts/2020-09-09-the-day-the-sky-turned-orange/).

 Even though I'm on [Twitter](https://twitter.com/skinnylatte) most of the day, sometimes I'll just be here, writing in plain text, like it's 2003 all over again.